Mr-DS-ML-85/Harden-Windows/CONTRIBUTING.md

  [@Mr-DS-ML-85](https://github.com/Mr-DS-ML-85) (Maintainer)

 ### 📢 Notice :
-#### These rules in CONTRIBUTING.md cannot be modified by any contributor unless they have received permission from the maintainer.
+#### These rules in CONTRIBUTING.md cannot be cannot be modified, bypassed, or overridden by any contributor without explicit written permission from the maintainer.